 The accessibility of three very different languages can lead to an enriching experience.
 In most companies, one will hear three or more languages spoken by colleagues.
 Although most people speak either Dutch or French, it can generally be assumed that they will also speak English at a reasonable level.

 - CON: Complex state structure

-Three languages divided over three non-converging regions (Flanders, Brussels and Wallonia) and communities also brings about a complex state structure.
-The state is for the large part federalized, which means that every region/community has a different set of rules governing areas such as housing, childcare and education.
+Three languages divided over three non-converging regions (Flanders, Brussels and Wallonia) and communities also bring about a complex state structure.
+The state is for the large part federalised, which means that every region/community has a different set of rules governing areas such as housing, childcare and education.
 Expats living in one region and working in another will experience the complications that arise from this first-hand.

 One of the benefits of living in a small country like Belgium is that it isn't necessary to live in the city in order to be close to work.
 If one prefers the countryside or a smaller town, it's usually possible to live there and work in the city.
 As a consequence, expats can benefit from the large price difference between renting in the city and on its outskirts.

 Although one can expect to benefit from the large price difference between locations, accommodation prices for buyers are quite high in comparison to other countries.
 Real-estate taxes on property transfers also differ between the regions.

 Belgium has great public transport.
 Almost every city can be reached by train in a short amount of time.
 Public transport within the cities is also excellent and varied, consisting of subways, trams and buses.
 If one isn't a fan of public transport, most cities are also bicycle friendly.